dog being served his food bowl

 So, you’re convinced that grain-inclusive is the way to go for most dogs.
 Great!
 Now, how do you navigate the overwhelming options on the shelves and pick a truly excellent food?

-1. AAFCO Statement: This is non-negotiable.
 Look for a statement from the Association of American Feed Control Officials (AAFCO) that says the food is “formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for [life stage]” (e.g., maintenance, growth, all life stages) or “provides complete and balanced nutrition for [life stage].”
 This confirms the food is nutritionally complete and balanced.
+To go the extra mile, pet parents can use WSAVA (World Small Animal Veterinary Association) guidelines to evaluate appropriate diets.

-I cannot overstate the importance of your veterinarian in this process.
-They know your dog’s individual health history, breed predispositions, activity level, and any existing medical conditions.
+Your vet knows your dog’s individual health history, breed predispositions, activity level, and any existing medical conditions like sensitive stomachs.
 They can provide personalized recommendations based on sound scientific principles, not marketing hype.
 Don’t be afraid to bring in your dog’s current food label or ask for specific brand recommendations.
 Your vet is your partner in ensuring your dog’s optimal health.

 The journey of choosing the right food for your dog can feel overwhelming, but armed with accurate information, it becomes a clear path.
 For the vast majority of dogs, grain-inclusive diets with quality ingredients offer a complete, balanced, and safe nutritional foundation.
 They provide essential energy, vital nutrients, and fiber, all while avoiding the potential cardiac risks associated with many grain-free formulations.